 Sarah has been working in international education for over 20 years as a teacher, coordinator and counselor.
 For the past 10 years Sarah has delivered University and Career Counselling workshops, conference presentations, and given family and individual consultations.

 Sarah’s passion is helping students find the right fit post-High School career path.
-Combining her counselling skills and her wide-ranging connections with universities and colleges worldwide, Sarah works collaboratively with families to enable successful applications to further education institutions in the USA, Canada, UK, Ireland, Australia, Scandanavia and Europe.
+Combining her counselling skills and her wide-ranging connections with universities and colleges worldwide, Sarah works collaboratively with families to enable successful applications to further education institutions in the USA, Canada, UK, Ireland, Australia, Scandinavia and Europe.

 Visual Arts: Andrew Vaughan